November 30, 2023

 We have been supporting 100s of schools and 1000s of children and young to develop strategies for wellbeing for 10 years.
 At the same time the research and evidence around Positive Education has also been growing and evolving.

 In 2019 we were looking for a way to organise many of the strategies for promoting positive mental health and wellbeing we were using in our work with schools.
 We discovered and were given permission to use the SEARCH framework by Waters and Loton (2019).

 The SEARCH Pathways to wellbeing are-

-SEARCH is a wonderful research based Positive Education framework that helps schools to develop interventions, whole school wellbeing and wellbeing curriculum.
-This mean wellbeing can be consistently applied within a school and all children and young people can be supported to move towards flourishing and reducing the impact of mental health problems.
+SEARCH is a wonderful research-based Positive Education framework that helps schools to develop interventions, whole-school wellbeing and wellbeing curriculum.
+This means wellbeing can be consistently applied within a school and all children and young people can be supported to move towards flourishing and reducing the impact of mental health problems.

 Here at Worth-it, we are committed to helping schools develop the SEARCH pathways in a way that suits the needs of their pupils, staff and whole school community We have developed the SEARCH framework into a toolkit of curriculum resources and training that can be used in lessons or pastorally.
 The SEARCH pathways also underpin our DfE Assured Programme for mental health leads Wellbeing Club which is eligible for the DfE training grant for SMHLs.

 If you're not sure where to start or how to develop the wellbeing of your pupils you may find our FREE downloadable workshop helpful.

 Hinze, et.al, (2023) Student- and School-Level Factors Associated With Mental Health and Well-Being in Early Adolescence, Journal of the American Academy of Child & Adolescent Psychiatry